 - Grinding the grains into flour: You can either use a high-speed blender or choose to purchase a grinder specifically made for flours.
 There is a range of grain grinders available on the market that differ in terms of price and capabilities, depending on what you’re looking for.

-Ezekiel Bread Ingredients:
+Homemade Ezekiel Bread Recipe

 - 3.5 cups of untreated/raw whole grains (try the following combination: ½ cup barley flour, ¼ cup finely ground broad bean (fava bean) flour, ¼ cup millet flour, 1 cup durum/spelt wheat flour, ½ cup finely ground lentil flour)